300 hr Yoga Therapy Training Ireland

 Foundation Training

-Hybrid Format - accessible globally online and in-person in Ireland
+accessible globally online and in-person in Ireland

 Rolling Admissions – Start Any time

-Deep dive into the transformative power of Yoga Therapy with our hybrid 300 hour Yoga Therapy Foundation Training.
+Deep dive into the transformative power of Yoga Therapy with our 300 hour hybrid Yoga Therapy Foundation Training.
 This training, designed for certified yoga instructors and is also accessible online via Zoom or on recordings.
 Rooted in evidence-informed practices and the wisdom of yoga, this training provides the tools to support students with a wide range of needs — from stress and anxiety to postural issues, chronic pain, and overall nervous system regulation.

 This comprehensive course delves deep into the principles and practices of Yoga Therapy, equipping you with the skills to support individuals with diverse needs.
 Through a rich curriculum that blends ancient wisdom with modern science, you will explore advanced anatomy, therapeutic sequencing, and the art of adapting postures for specific conditions.
 Whether your aim is to enhance your personal practice or to expand your teaching repertoire, this training offers the tools and insights to guide others on a profound healing journey.